tushar5526/tushar5526.github.io/content/til/what-is-the-true-order-of-files-in-a-directory.md

 A build process failed - on one machine, but not on the other.

-Of course - identical setup.
+Identical setup - of course :-/

 The build script consists of a bash script, which wraps a call to the C binary.